tingtron/hiring-engineers/answers.md

-Here we will provide the answers to the Tech Writer challenge for Datadog job application.
-This has proven to be a challenging task and at the same time, a good learning experience.
-It was also an interesting and engaging way to demonstrate both writing skills and technical expertise.
+Here are the answers to the Tech Writer challenge for the Datadog job application.
+This was a hard-won challenge that lead to a valuable learning experience.
+The task purposed was a compelling approach to demonstrate both writing skills and technical expertise.

-The detailed and easy to follow documentation at the Datadog web site, combined with prior experience in related areas were really helpful in completing the varios tasks in this challenge.
+The detailed, easy-to-follow documentation found on the Datadog website, combined with prior experience in related areas, were essential to completing the varied tasks presented in the challenge.

 ## Prerequisites - Setting up the environment